What's in this article?

 First of all, verify that the issue is isolated to your boiler alone by checking the rest of the appliances in your home.
 If they all seem to be working and it’s just your boiler, then it’s likely a boiler problem.

-Typically, this will be related to the PCB (circuit board) which may be broken and need replacing or repairing.
+Typically, a boiler not turning on will be related to the PCB (circuit board) which may be broken and need replacing or repairing.
 Unfortunately, this is not cheap and will typically set you back a few hundred pounds for parts alone.
 Read our full guide on boiler PCB faults.

 Ultimately, if your boiler has lost power and won’t turn on it can be caused by a variety of different problems.
 The only way to find out the root of the problem is to have a registered Gas Safe Engineer take a look.